Transmit – Ideas & Content Generator

 NZ STORY CREATIVE COLLECTIVE

-Transmit, in alliance with Cine Timore, was one of eight NZ companies chosen as a Pre-Qualified video production company for the Creative Collective.
+Transmit, in collaboration with Cine Timore, is one of eight NZ companies chosen as a Pre-Qualified video production company for the NZ Story Creative Collective.
 The selection criteria included a proven track record of creative storytelling, relevant sector experience, value for money, key personnel and location.

 NZ Story Director Rebecca Smith said “We’re hearing an increased demand from New Zealand business owners – they want profile-raising content that will really work for them in export markets.
 The ‘Creative Collective’ answers this need by pairing businesses with video production companies who have relevant experience.”